confio/tfi/USAGE.md

 Note that you must use `cw20-base` (or similar) for the token in `TOKEN_ID`, as the [`InstantiateMsg` is fixed](https://github.com/confio/tfi/blob/main/packages/tfi/src/token.rs#L7-L15).
 This is used for *liquidity tokens*.
-You can use any custom (whitelist / dso) token contract for the trading pairs.
+You can use any custom (whitelist / trusted) token contract for the trading pairs.

 ## Instantiate the Factory